Marvel Universe Cards: Series I - 1990

+This set consisted of 162 base cards, with the last card being the checklist, as well as five Holograms, for a total of 167 cards.
 On the front of each card in the 1990 series, a character or event was featured.

 This series offered several things that future series would not include.
 Such features were the 12 "Spider-Man Presents:" cards.
 In these cards, Spider-Man would conduct a humorous interview with other characters in the Marvel Universe, such as Doctor Doom, Doctor Octopus, the Hulk, Silver Surfer, Thor, the Punisher, Magneto, Captain America, Dr. Strange, Iron Man, Wolverine and Spider-Man.
 This is also the only series that offered nicknames, win–loss records, and a trading card of Stan Lee.

 Other categories in the series included Super Heroes, Super Villains, Rookies, Famous Battle, Most Valuable Comics and Team Pictures.
 In Series I, unique to this series, characters could have multiple cards in the same category.
 For example, Spider-Man has three cards under the Super Hero category (Cosmic Spider-Man, his Symbiote Costume and the Classic Spider-Man).

+This set also came with an exclusive binder.